Black pregnant women face a mortality crisis—and now a pandemic. Can tech help?

 — Bruce McIntyre III (@bizmacthe3rd) April 24, 2020

-Issacs is the latest to suffer from the risk of maternal death that Black women face, and her story confirms fears that coronavirus will exacerbate an already tricky birthing climate for Black women.
-Dr. Jaleen Sims, an OBGYN in Jackson, Mississippi, notes that despite efforts to streamline care during COVID-19, we can’t cut corners in labor and delivery.
+Issacs is the latest to suffer from the risk of maternal death that black women face, and her story confirms fears that coronavirus will exacerbate an already tricky birthing climate for black women.
+Dr. Jaleen Sims, an ob-gyn in Jackson, Mississippi, notes that despite efforts to streamline care during COVID-19, we can’t cut corners in labor and delivery.
 High-risk patients may not be able to rely solely on telehealth.

 Dr. Jaleen Sims

-…deaths related to these issues can be prevented.”
+. . . deaths related to these issues can be prevented.”

-“The top causes of death [from giving birth] include heart conditions, blood clotting events, high blood pressure in pregnancy, and excessive blood loss with delivery.
+“The top causes of death [from giving birth] include heart conditions, blood-clotting events, high blood pressure in pregnancy, and excessive blood loss with delivery.
 Each of these conditions requires patients be seen in person and evaluated in a timely fashion.
 We must keep this in mind and really at the forefront of our minds because deaths related to these issues can be prevented,” she says.

 COVID-19 may even worsen birth-related complications.
 Sims points out that there are the higher rates of preeclampsia—a serious high blood pressure condition that can occur after 20 weeks and after delivery—in COVID-19 patients.